jpvantassel/simplegm/README.md

 3. Active the virtual environment by running the file `active` inside of `env` with `source env/bin/activate`.
-Note that the path to the `activate` file is installation system dependent and may vary.
+Note that the path to the `activate` file is installation dependent and may vary.

 4. Once the virtual enviroment is runnig, install dependencies with `pip install -r   requirements.txt`